Identification, Images, & Information

 Size

-Size varies tremendously, adults of the same species may vary from 1 to 5 cm.
+adults of the same species may vary from 1 to 5 cm

 Identification

-Both sexes have a short abdominal dorsal projection or horn that gives them their common name.
-Females also have an ovipositor in a sheath, placed ventrally in the abdomen.
+Both sexes have an abdominal projection (horn).
+Females also have an ovipositor in a sheath.
+Color is useful in identification.

 Food